Frager/CA-Fluid-Simulation/README.md

 ![](Images/IFloatableInspector.PNG)

 To Influence the floating behavior of a Gamebject you can change the falues of five paramters in the Inspector of the IFloatable Component.
 The "Density" describes on what liquids the Gameobject will float.
 For example a density value 2 means, that the object will only float on fluids with a density greater or equal to 2, ignoring liquids with a lower density.
 The "Float Height" can be used to change how high a floating object will protrude from the fluid.
 "Boyance Damp" changes how much a object will 'bounce' on the liquid surface.
 A value of 0.05 works well.
 Higher values reduce the bouncing while lower will increase it.
-The "Buoyancy Offset" is the point of the onject the upwards force will be applied to.
+The "Buoyancy Offset" is the point of the object the upwards force will be applied to.
 Changing it from (0,0,0) will result in a 'top side' while floating.
-You can think of it as the negated Vector of the centre of the Gameobject to its center of gravity.
+You can think of it as the negated vector of the centre of the Gameobject to its center of gravity.
 You can ignore the "Water Level".
-This Value will be overriden by the [FloatableManager](https://github.com/Frager/CA-Fluid-Simulation/blob/master/Cellular%20Automaton%20on%20GPU/Assets/Scripts/GPU%20Fluid%20CA/Interfaces/FloatableManager.cs) during the simulation but it can be used for debugging at runtime.
+This value will be overriden by the [FloatableManager](https://github.com/Frager/CA-Fluid-Simulation/blob/master/Cellular%20Automaton%20on%20GPU/Assets/Scripts/GPU%20Fluid%20CA/Interfaces/FloatableManager.cs) during the simulation but it can be used for debugging at runtime.

 ## Extending the Simulation by your own Fluids